sentrium-security/CTF-Write-Ups/debugger_unchained.md

 With this in mind, focus moved to the traffic capture.
 Reviewing the TCP streams, we can start to see intersting points here as well.

-A GET request to the '/assets/jquery-3.6.0.slim.min.js'
+A GET request to '/assets/jquery-3.6.0.slim.min.js'

 ```
 GET /assets/jquery-3.6.0.slim.min.js HTTP/1.1